-- (e) make any still or moving image or audio-visual recording that the inspector believes, on reasonable grounds, is necessary for the purpose of establishing the alleged contravention. - (2) An inspector shall not enter and search any premises unless the occupier consents to that entry, and the inspector- - (a) produces his identity card for inspection; and - informes the occupier - (i) of the purpose of the search; - (ii) that the occupier may refuse to give consent to the entry and search or to the seizure of anything during the search: - (iii) that the occupier may refuse to consent to the taking of any sample of goods or any copy or extract from a document found on the premises during the search; and - (iv) that anything seized or taken during the search with the consent of the occupier may be used in evidence in proceedings. - (3) If an occupier consents to an entry and search, the inspector shall before entering the premises, ask the occupier to sign an acknowledgment stating- - (a) that the occupier has been informed of the purpose of the search and that anything seized or taken in the search with the consent of the occupier may be used in evidence in proceedings;
+(2) An inspector shall not enter and search any premises unless the occupier consents to that entry, and the inspector-

+- (a) produces his identity card for inspection; and - (b) informes the occupier - (i) of the purpose of the search; - (ii) that the occupier may refuse to give consent to the entry and search or to the seizure of anything during the search;

+- (iii) that the occupier may refuse to consent to the taking of any sample of goods or any copy or extract from a document found on the premises during the search; and - (iv) that anything seized or taken during the search with the consent of the occupier may be used in evidence in proceedings.

+(3) If an occupier consents to an entry and search, the inspector shall before entering the premises, ask the occupier to sign an acknowledgment stating-

-- (b) that the occupier has been informed that he may refuse to give consent to the entry and search or to the seizure of anything or to the taking of any sample, copy or extract; - (c) that the occupier has consented to such an entry and search; and - (d) the date and time that the occupier consented. - (4) If an occupier consents to the seizure or taking of items during a search under this section, the inspector shall before seizing or taking the items ask the occupier to sign an acnowledgment stating- - (a) that the occupier has consented to the seizure or taking of the items; and - (b) the date and time that the occupier consented. - (5) An occupier who signs an acknowledgment shall be given a copy of the signed acknowledgment before the inspector leaves the premises. - (6) If in any proceeding, an acknowledgment is not produced to the Court, it shall be presumed, until the contrary is proved, that the occupier did not consent to the entry and search or to the seizure or the taking of the items.
+- (a) that the occupier has been informed of the purpose of the search and that anything seized or taken in the search with the consent of the occupier may be used in evidence in proceedings; - (b) that the occupier has been informed that he may refuse to give consent to the entry and search or to the seizure of anything or to the taking of any sample, copy or extract; - (c) that the occupier has consented to such an entry and search; and - (d) the date and time that the occupier consented.

-Entry premises open to the public.
+(4) If an occupier consents to the seizure or taking of items during a search under this section, the inspector shall before seizing or taking the items ask the occupier to sign an acnowledgment stating-

+- (a) that the occupier has consented to the seizure or taking of the items; and - (b) the date and time that the occupier consented.

+(5) An occupier who signs an acknowledgment shall be given a copy of the signed acknowledgment before the inspector leaves the premises.

+(6) If in any proceeding, an acknowledgment is not produced to the Court, it shall be presumed, until the contrary is proved, that the occupier did not consent to the entry and search or to the seizure or the taking of the items.

-- 93. An inspector may do either or both of the following- - (a) enter and inspect any part of a premises which is, at the time of the entry and inspection, open to the public; - (b) purchase goods or services at such a premises at such a time and at such a price at which it is available to the public to purchase.
+Entry 92.
+An inspector shall on the instruction of the Chief Executive Officer with the aid of the Sheriff may do either or both of the following-

+- (a) enter and inspect any part of a premises which is, at the time of the entry and inspection, open to the public; - (b) purchase goods or services at such a premises at such a time and at such a price at which it is available to the public to purchase.